nest/nest-simulator/doc/guides/recording_from_simulations.rst

   will be discarded from memory.

 `time_in_steps`
-  A boolean (default: false) specifying whether to record time in steps, i.e. in integer multiples of the resolution and an offset, rather than just in ms. Please note that a given backend may chose to ignore this setting.
+  is a Boolean (default: *false*) specifying whether to store time in steps, i.e. in integer multiples of the simulation resolution (under the key *times* of the *events* dictionary) plus a floating point number for the negative offset from the next grid point in ms (under key *offset*), or just the simulation time in ms under key *times*.

+.. _ascii_backend:

 Write data to plain text files
 ##############################